-In regular slots, jackpots ranging anywhere near the millions are rare, simply because the slot maker has to allocate the grand prize based on assumptions of how much money will be lost on the game before the jackpot is won, so they’ll be able to make a profit.
+In regular slots, jackpots ranging anywhere near the millions are rare.
+It’s simply because the slot maker has to allocate the grand prize based on assumptions.
+They have to guess how much money will be lost on the game before the jackpot is won.
+After all, they’ll need to make a profit.

-But progressive jackpot games allow for bigger jackpots because the prize grows continuously as the slot is played.
-A percentage of every coin lost on the slot goes towards the progressive jackpot, which waits around for a lucky winner to pick it up later.
+Progressive jackpot games allow for bigger jackpots.
+It’s because the prize grows continuously as the slot is played.
+A percentage of every coin lost on the slot goes towards the progressive jackpot.
+It then waits around for a lucky winner to pick it up later.

 How Do Progressive Jackpots Work?

 In the base game of the slot, the rules are the same as any other regular slot game.
 The players have to create winning lines of symbols in order to win multipliers on their wager.

 Jackpot wins aren’t seen in the base game of such a slot machine.
 So, a majority of play time with it feels much the same as a regular slot game.